 What Happens if You Break a Lease

-What happens if you break a lease depends on how you go about it.
+What happens in a lease break depends on how you go about it.
 You may face financial penalties if you break a lease, such as paying rent for the remaining term.
 The landlord has a legal right to charge you for any unpaid rent or damages incurred from breaking the lease.
 Your security deposit can also be withheld and used to cover the unpaid rent or damages.

 Legal Reasons for Breaking a Lease

-Certain situations allow tenants to break a lease legally without penalty.
-If any of these apply, you can legally terminate the lease with minimal financial impact.
+Certain situations allow tenants to break a lease without legal action.
+If any of these apply, you can legally end the lease with minimal financial impact.
 Some of them include;

 Unsafe or Inhabitable Living Conditions